Rust - The differences between the &str and String types

 // Foo!Bar

-As we can see, a String is very flexible and it shines when we need to
+As we can see, a String is flexible and it shines when we need to

 store text that is unknown at compile time or that needs to be manipulated.